wnet-ieg-2/pbs-passport-authenticate/README.md

 1. A [pbs-passport-authenticate] shortcode that provides a login/logout link for the user, including going through the PBS Passport 'activation' process
 2. A simple AJAX function to determine the login status of the user.

 Activation enqueues a custom CSS file and a custom javascript file on every user-facing page.
-The CSS file can be disabled from the plugin's settings page.

 ### Shortcode